redwoodjs/redwood/docs/docs/uploads.md

 }
 ```

-You can use the file list processor like this:
+You can use the `.inList` function like this:

 ```ts title="api/src/services/albums.ts"
 export const updateAlbum = async ({